 - I am planning to submit a project program application.
 It is possible that my plans may be affected by COVID-19, but I can’t know for sure.
 What should I do?

-OAC has added a COVID-19 section to all of our project program application forms so that you can tell us about how you could modify your plans if your project is impacted by COVID-19.
+OAC has added a COVID-19 section to all project program application forms so that you can tell us about how you could modify your plans if your project is impacted by COVID-19.

-We realize that this might be difficult to do because no one knows yet when the pandemic will end or when restrictions will lift, but a brief description of any contingency plans that you could adopt if your project can not be carried out as planned will help to inform assessors of what is possible.
-If, for example, you are planning to hold an in-person workshop in September, you may indicate that it would be possible for you to do it online if required.
+We realize that this might be difficult to do because no one knows yet when the pandemic will end or when restrictions will be lifted, but a brief description of any contingency plans that you could adopt if your project cannot be carried out as planned will help inform assessors of what is possible.
+If, for example, you are planning to hold an in-person workshop, you may indicate that it would be possible for you to do it online if required.

-- I have already received a grant for travel and/or an event/in-person gathering before June 30, 2020, what should I do?
+- I have already received a grant for travel and/or an event/in-person gathering, but I can’t go ahead with my project due to current public safety measures.
+What should I do?

 OAC requires you to comply with the latest requirements outlined by government authorities regarding travel and in-person gatherings during the COVID-19 pandemic.
-See guidelines outlined in the Project and Operating program sections of this FAQ for guidance on cancellations or modifications to your OAC funded activities.
+See guidelines outlined in the Project and Operating Grant Recipients sections of this FAQ for guidance on cancellations or modifications to your OAC funded activities.

-- I have already submitted an application that includes travel and/or in-person gatherings before June 30, 2020.
+- I have already submitted an application that includes travel and/or in-person gatherings that conflicts or is likely to conflict with official public safety measures.
 What should I do?

-- I have submitted an application to participate in an event (e.g. festival, conference, contact event) that may be cancelled because of COVID-19.
+- I have submitted an application to participate in an event (such as a festival, conference or contact event) that may be cancelled because of COVID-19.
 What should I do?

 If the event is cancelled after you receive the grant and before you have incurred expenses, contact your program administrator to return the grant to OAC.